jurassicLizard/crypto-handler/README.md

 - **Verification**:
     - Test cryptographic operations with known test vectors
     - Verify authenticated encryption with tampered data to confirm detection

-## Status: Work In Progress

-CryptoHandler is a high-level C++23 library that provides a clean interface to OpenSSL cryptographic operations.
-It simplifies usage of common cryptographic primitives by abstracting away the complexities of OpenSSL's C-style API.

 ## Key Features